Locations:

 When should I call the doctor after a bloody show?

-It's best to contact your healthcare provider if you think you have experienced a bloody show.
+It’s best to contact your healthcare provider if you’re unsure if it’s bloody show and if you’re preterm (fewer than 37 weeks).
 Spotting or light bleeding in pregnancy can be common.
-Severe bleeding or bleeding earlier than the last few weeks of pregnancy can be signs of premature labor or other complications.
+Severe bleeding or bleeding earlier than the last few weeks of pregnancy can be signs of preterm labor or other complications.

-Does a bloody show mean it’s time to go to the hospital?
+Does bloody show mean it’s time to go to the hospital?

-A bloody show means your cervix is preparing for labor.
-For some women, labor begins shortly after the bloody show, but for others it could still be several days away.
-If you are unsure if you are experiencing a bloody show or think you are in the early stages of labor, contact your healthcare provider.
+Bloody show means your cervix is preparing for labor.
+For some people, labor begins shortly after bloody show, but for others, it could still be several days away.
+If you’re unsure if you’re experiencing bloody show or think you’re in the early stages of labor, contact your healthcare provider.

 When is it bad to have a bloody show?

-A bloody show is usually not a concern if it happens after 37 weeks of pregnancy.
+Bloody show usually isn’t a concern if it happens after 37 weeks of pregnancy.
 Some light bleeding can be a normal part of pregnancy.
 Bleeding heavily or uncontrollably could indicate a more serious complication.
 If you have bloody discharge, you should contact your healthcare provider to be sure.

 It’s normal to feel excited and nervous about labor and delivery.
 Discussing the signs and symptoms with your healthcare provider can help you know what to expect.
 Don’t hesitate to voice your concerns about any vaginal bleeding during your pregnancy.